dennisbonilla/arq-lab/README.md

 | AEM Publish | aem/publish       | Public site                                       |
 | Dispatcher  | aem/dispatcher    | Cache and security in front of Publish            |

-## Notes and things to tidy up (at your discretion)

-1. **`cicd/` with uppercase, mixed names** (Jenkins, SonarQube, Selenium vs nexus, git).
-On Windows it breaks nothing, but Linux is case-sensitive.
-If you ever take this to Linux or the pipeline, it's worth unifying to lowercase.

-2. **`Jenkins+SonarQube-Connected/`** looks like an experiment or backup from when you integrated both.
-It's worth deciding whether it's the "good" version (and consolidating) or a backup you can archive, so you don't have two sources of truth.

-3. **`dispatcher-aem65/` and `dispatcher-aemaacs/`**: you have two variants.
-Confirm which one your `aem-dispatcher:6.5` image uses (the 6.5 one) to know which is active and which is reference/future.

-4. **The license**: it's in `license/`, but AEM looks for it next to each jar.
-Make sure you have a copy in `author/` and another in `publish/`, or AEM won't fully start.

-5. **Empty `config/`**: normal for 6.5.
-Leave it as a reserve or delete it; no impact.

-6. **Numbering folders**: you decided not to, a good choice.
-The logical order is already given by this documentation; numbering would have broken paths in the script and in the compose relative volumes without adding much.

 ### Start (create and boot) in the background
 docker compose -f docker-compose.jenkins.yml up -d